TKOut-HRSF130/popular-dishes-proxy/README.md

 ```
 npm start
 ```
-Make sure the containers with the microservices are running on their respective EC2 instances Open `http://localhost:3004`
+Make sure the containers with the microservices are running on their respective EC2 instances.
+Open `http://localhost:3004`